TheGloriousGenesis/CS_Learning/AWS_MachineLearningCertification/Data_Engineering.md

 ## Gather your data

+> Description: Retrieval of raw data into machine learning pipeline input.

+What data do you need for your problem? where are your sources of data from?
+Are we pulling from a database etc, scrapping?

 > [!IMPORTANT] Understand when to use the following AWS services to gather data:
 > - Amazon Data pipeline
 > - AWS Glue